 It may be helpful for you to have a sign-off sheet that his teacher can quickly initial when your son hands in homework.
 If you are able to track homework sent home and homework passed in and are willing to follow up with your son every day, you can provide a reward for a certain number of check marks or initials, indicating his successful follow through.
 Discuss in advance a reward that is reasonable to you and one that your son is willing to work toward.

 Very often we have to modify, re-evaluate and reassess goals, and that's okay.
 The goal is to work with the child where they are and move forward.
 Sometimes kids are able to make leaps and gains quickly; other times we may find that we have to exercise every bit of patience and consistency that we have as parents to help the child even make a baby step.
-Be gentle with yourself and remember that the Parental Support Line is always available for you as you go through this process to help you get the most of The Total Transformation Program.
+Be gentle with yourself and remember that the 1-on-1 Coaching is always available for you as you go through this process to help you get the most of The Total Transformation Program.

 Part of the solution for making early mornings stress-free starts the night before.
 Using the Total Transformation approach of "Consequences," preparation can be made the night before to avoid lots of last minute decisions…In other words, clothes laid out, breakfast choices made, etc. These tasks could be done the night before, prior to watching TV, going online, etc. are allowed.